Savandara BesseVisiting Master's Student

 As a computer scientist, my aim is to assist biologists and advance scientific research by interpreting my colleagues’ goals.
 Ultimately, I aim to provide them with the bioinformatics resources that will successfully lead to the answer of some biological inquiries.
 I had always wanted to be a computer scientist since the beginning of my academic trajectory.
 First, I completed a Bachelor’s degree of Science focused on Molecular and Cellular Biology and Physiology of Plants and Animals at the University of Bordeaux (France).
 Subsequently, I began a Master’s in Bioinformatics focused on Computational Biology at the same university.

-I’m currently in Extavour Lab as an bioinformatics intern.
-I am working with Leo Blondel on sequence analysis of the oskar gene, and also on Parhyale hawaiensis development.
+I joined the Extavour Lab as a bioinformatics intern during my Master’s degree.
+I worked with Leo Blondel on sequence analysis of the oskar gene, and also on Parhyale hawaiensis development.

-Alongside my academic pursuits, I’m involved with many student associations.
+Alongside my academic pursuits, I was also involved with many student associations.
 I participated twice in the iGEM international contest on synthetic biology with my team iGEM Bordeaux, where we won a gold medal in 2015 and a bronze medal in 2016.